devtron-labs/devtron/contrib-chart/README.md

 # Bring Your Own Chart

 We at Devtron strongly believe that a product is always incomplete without the contribution of it's community and the users.
-What else can be better than devtron users becoming a part of devtron team, the product they love and through this upcoming feature you can help other community members by sharing your own helm charts with devtron.
+What else can be better than Devtron users becoming a part of Devtron team, the product they love and through this upcoming feature you can help other community members by sharing your own helm charts with Devtron.

 ## Introduction

-Very soon we are coming up with a new feature in the charts section of devtron which will be called `Community Charts` where we'll upload the charts submitted by you for all the users who love to deploy and build pipelines on devtron. **All of your charts will have your name associated with it for all users to know who made their life easier by uploading that chart**.
+Very soon we are coming up with a new feature in the charts section of Devtron which will be called `Community Charts` where we'll upload the charts submitted by you for all the users who love to deploy and build pipelines on Devtron. **All of your charts will have your name associated with it for all users to know who made their life easier by uploading that chart**.
 So what are you waiting for?
 Now is the time to do that

-## Use dynamic devtron variables in your template
+## Use dynamic Devtron variables in your template

 Devtron injects [some variables](https://github.com/devtron-labs/devtron/blob/main/contrib-chart/reference-chart_3-11-0/.image_descriptor_template.json) in values.yaml in order to fully integrate with automatic CD capability.
 In Template you can use these variables wherever required.